S&P 500 Valuation & Rates

 F · Caveats

-S&P 500 Valuation & Rates · earnings yield, ERP, forward P/E and the 10-year yield & term premium · free sources (yfinance, FRED, S&P Global), Bloomberg-anchored history · percentiles since December 2020 · updated every Friday.
+S&P 500 Valuation & Rates · earnings yield, ERP, forward P/E and the 10-year yield & term premium · free sources (yfinance, FRED, FactSet Earnings Insight), Bloomberg-anchored history · percentiles since December 2020 · updated every Friday.